Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Modelling

 with $\boldsymbol{\sigma'}$ the Terzaghi effective stress (\textit{i.e.}, the component of the stress that deforms the solid), and $\mathsfbi{I}$ the identity tensor, where the tension-positive sign convention from solid mechanics is adopted \citep{francois_mechanical_2012}.

 In the absence of inertia and gravity, mechanical equilibrium is given by

 which, together with equation \eqref{eqn_Terz}, implies

-{For simplicity, we now assume that the deformations of the solid matrix are small \citep{coussy_poromechanics_2004}.
+{For simplicity, we now assume that the deformations of the solid matrix are small.
 However, we expect the physical reasoning and qualitative observations below to generalise readily to large deformations.
 In detail, if the solid matrix experiences a typical displacement of $u_s$, then the characteristic scale of the strain is $u_s/L_0$, with $L_0$ the typical relaxed length of the porous medium, and we assume that $\left| u_s/L_0 \right| \ll 1$.
-This assumption has three important consequences.
-First, the strain tensor $\boldsymbol{\varepsilon}$ is related to the solid displacement $\ovc{u_s}$ via
+This assumption has four important consequences. {First, the permeability is assumed to be constant and uniform.
+Second,} the strain tensor $\boldsymbol{\varepsilon}$ is related to the solid displacement $\ovc{u_s}$ via